BVEnterprisess/Tavern/DEPLOYMENT-STATUS.md

 # Deployment Status Update

+## ✅ SUCCESS - Pushed to Correct Repository
+- Successfully pushed to git@github.com:BVEnterprisess/Tavern.git
+- This is the repository that Netlify monitors for auto-deployment
+- Changes should now trigger a Netlify build and deployment

-## Current Issue
+## Previous Issue
-- Cocktails tab is not appearing on the live site (table1837tavern.bar)
+- Cocktails tab was not appearing on the live site (table1837tavern.bar)
-- Investigation shows the deployed HTML does not contain the cocktails tab
+- Investigation showed the deployed HTML did not contain the cocktails tab
-- This indicates Netlify is not deploying the latest version
+- Root cause: We were pushing to wrong repository (origin vs upstream)

-## Investigation Results
+## Resolution
-- Local HTML file contains cocktails tab: ✅ YES
-- Deployed HTML contains cocktails tab: ❌ NO
-- Git push to origin successful: ✅ YES
-- Auto-sync script updated to push to both remotes: ✅ YES
+1. ✅ Updated upstream remote to use SSH: git@github.com:BVEnterprisess/Tavern.git
+2. ✅ Successfully pushed latest changes to upstream repository
+3. ⏳ Waiting for Netlify to detect changes and auto-deploy
+4. 🔍 Will verify deployment in 2-3 minutes

 ## Next Steps
-1. Verify Netlify is connected to the correct GitHub repository
-2. Force a new deployment by triggering a build
-3. Check if Netlify is configured to auto-deploy from the right branch
+- Monitor Netlify deployment
+- Verify cocktails tab appears on live site
+- Test all functionality

 ## Timestamp
-2025-01-XX - Investigation ongoing
+2025-01-XX - Deployment in progress